 You can help us keep a watchful eye on these emerging threats.
 If you find any of these species, be sure to report your findings, including distinguishing photographs, to Pennsylvania iMapInvasives, which is managed by PNHP.
 This free online database accepts reports for invasive species from citizen scientists and natural resource professionals.
 We ensure that reports for high priority species are forwarded to state and local officials for quick management action to protect native species.
 You can download a brochure developed by PNHP staff, featuring profiles of invading plant species and the importance of early detection.

-We have identified 13 invasive plant species that are emerging threats to Pennsylvania’s plants and animals.
+We have identified 28 invasive species that are emerging threats to Pennsylvania’s plants and animals.
 Many of these species are not yet present in the state, but have the potential to cause harm to the environment, economy or human health.
 With the help of many, we can preserve the future of Pennsylvania’s native ecosystems for the benefit and enjoyment of all.